WSVN: Ratings ramifications

 WSVN's news expansion, at the time unheard of for any television station in the United States, was ridiculed and pilloried in the local media.
 Prior to this, television stations without a network affiliation generally operated with a focus on sitcom reruns and movies, which did not rate as highly; the Heralds Steve Sonsky said, "... that's the way all indie stations operate... without the big original network programming as lead-ins and lead-outs, [they] just can't compete on the same level".
 Up to the switch, WCIX's news output only consisted of a single half-hour 10 p.m. newscast, raising doubts that four full-time English-language television news operations would be feasible in a market like Miami.
 Market consensus also assumed WCIX would be more than able to compensate for their signal coverage issues simply by becoming CBS-owned.
 Ansin later said, "everybody predicted, I say the world predicted, that this was not going to work... we had to be creative and innovative."

 WSVN's ratings, as predicted, declined significantly after losing NBC fare, but as an independent, the station was quickly seen by the Sun-Sentinels Tom Jicha as a major success story.
 By April 1989, the station's early-evening news had begun to outdraw WTVJ's newscasts, with Inside Story an unexpected hit.
 By November 1989, WSVN's 6:30 p.m. news was beating the NBC Nightly News on WTVJ in both Nielsen and Arbitron ratings, with WSVN's Today in Florida competitive against WTVJ's Today.
 This contrasted heavily against WCIX, which, despite being network-owned and with higher ratings than the year prior, was badly hampered by its poor signal and saw itself in fourth place.
-At years' end, WSVN was in second place behind WPLG in most time slots and the 10 p.m. news was increasingly visible against the other networks, prompting Jicha to write, "[I]n this case, the conventional wisdom wasn't wise."
+At year's end, WSVN was in second place behind WPLG in most time slots and the 10 p.m. news was increasingly visible against the other networks, prompting Jicha to write, "[I]n this case, the conventional wisdom wasn't wise."
 WSVN's performance prompted WTVJ management to issue a memo in May 1990 directing their newscasts to find additional "intensity, involvement and innovation" in their presentation, implying a need to emulate WSVN.